Ammarisanewbie/Regex_Tut_py/README.md

 5. '\.' : matches to the period char (.)

-## 3.Symbols to Quantify Occurrences
+## 3. Symbols to Quantify Occurrences
 1. '+' : matches one or more of the following character eg ("\d+", "h32rb17") > ['32', '17']